|

 And this summer, as we were harvesting our heirloom tomatoes, the cravings came back.

-So even though, once again, I’m the only one in the family who actually likes bruschetta, I made myself a batch bruschetta, as well as a batch of homemade bread to put it on.
+So even though, once again, I’m the only one in the family who actually likes bruschetta, I made myself a batch of bruschetta, as well as a batch of homemade bread to put it on.

 It’s the epitome of homegrown flavor – everyone should know how to make bruschetta!